mf0o/opentx_arduplane_tecs_tuning_helper/README.md

 	* (Although the script is based on Yaapu FrSky Telemetry Script 1.9.5, it cant be used simulatenously)
 * set up a switch in SPECIAL FUNCTION to trigger the script (momentary switch recommended)
 	* ![](img/special_functions.png)
+* copy the custom sounds from sounds/<voice-of-your-choice>/ to SD-card /SOUNDS/en/

 ### Operation
 * open the telemetry screen on your remote, it will have 0s in all parameters